-A Kentucky high school decided to send its seniors out into the world prepared with more than just a rapidly diminishing knowledge of Algebra and an understanding of American history barely above the intellectual level of either a far right or far left Facebook meme.
-Instead, Bullitt Central High School, which is in Shepherdsville, just outside of Louisville, Kentucky, is teaching kids real life skills they’ll actually use.
+A Kentucky high school sent its seniors out into the world prepared with more than just a rapidly diminishing knowledge of Algebra and an understanding of American history barely above the intellectual level of either a far right or far left Facebook meme.
+Instead, Bullitt Central High School, which is in Shepherdsville, just outside of Louisville, Kentucky, teaches kids real life skills they’ll actually use.
 Mostly.

 The social media post and the Adulting Day idea has begun to receive national attention and largely positive feedback.
 Still, the idea could use some tweaking.
 Here are some future ideas for Adulting Day classes.

 - How to Effectively Live Paycheck to Paycheck

 - If You Aren’t Going to Cook Anything Real At Least Buy a Rotisserie Chicken and Not Just Frozen Pizzas and Mac ‘n Cheese

 - Condoms: You’re Too Poor to Not Use Them

 - How to Prioritize Paychecks Over Pride

 That should take care of them.
 It’s better than leaving uneducated kids to fall victim to credit card debt at 18-years-old.

 Editor’s note: This article was originally published March 31, 2020.